appsmithorg/appsmith-docs/website/docs/packages/concept/package.md

 When you update and publish a package, these modifications automatically apply in the edit mode of the app.
 However, the live (deployed) version of the app remains unchanged until you redeploy the app.

-* **Immediate Edit Mode Impact:** Updating and publishing a package immediately impacts the app in the edit mode.
+* **Edit mode update:** Updating and publishing a package immediately impacts the app in the edit mode.
 You may need to refresh the app to see those changes.
 This ensures that you can see and work with the latest configurations while making changes within the application.
 * **Redeployment:** To bring the changes to the live application, a manual redeployment is necessary.
 This ensures controlled and intentional updates to the deployed version of the app.

 For example, you have a query module that displays data.
 When you publish the package containing this module, all the apps using that module will get updated in edit mode.
 However, if you want to reflect these changes in the deployed version of the app, you need to redeploy the app with the latest updates.